Site last updated: Saturday, April 4, 2026

 Police said a resident of the home retreated into a room, to which Starr kicked the door in before the resident was able to flee the home.

-Another resident also tried to leave, but Starr reportedly physically blocked the entrance, preventing them to leave, according to police.
+Another resident also tried to leave, but Starr reportedly physically blocked the entrance, preventing them from leaving, according to police.
 The resident later convinced Starr to allow them to leave under the guise of turning off a lawn sprinkler, police said.

-Once outside, the resident ran to a neighbor’s house while calling the police.
+Once outside, the resident ran to a neighbor’s house while calling the police, according to the report.
 Starr reportedly chased the resident before turning around, police said.

 Police also witnessed several holes punched in the wall of the residence.